Covid-Safe Management Plan

 The WBA canteen and public water fountains, vending machine, and referees room will be closed until further notice.

-Thankyou for your support and understanding of the new return to sport conditions.
-Please remember to stretch and warm up prior to your game; since returning other sports have reported higher than average injury rates.
+Thank you for your support and understanding of the new return to sport conditions.
+Please remember to stretch and warm up prior to your game or training.
+A number of other sports that have returned around the country have reported higher than average injury rates.
 Please look after yourselves and share this information with your teammates.

 FREQUENTLY ASKED QUESTIONS